Malvern Vale Weather: Technical Information

 If you don't mind paying rather more, then much higher-quality kit is available.
 Make sure you get a documented, RS232-compatible output signal - and make sure there's some error detection in the radio protocol.
 At the top end, you might look for an "aspirated" outdoor temperature sensor.
 This means there's a fan that draws air through the device, so that you get to measure true air temperature without the device itself getting warm due to sunlight falling on it.
 This makes siting of the sensor less crucial.
 However, it's worth pointing out from the outset that most domestic stations will not return Met Office quality data anyway, because it's very rare that your house and garden are big enough (and sufficiently free of sheltering trees, land or buildings) to let your sensors get a really accurate picture.
 Most of my own sensors aren't too bad, but the wind readings are impaired by tall trees etc nearby.

 In my installlation, everything is done using free and open source software.
-This is a good solution provided that you are prepared to invest the time to compile the software from the source code.
+This is a good solution provided that you aren't scared of working at the Linux command line shell.
 It might also help if you have some knowledge of an SQL database.

 Documentation for the PCWSR program, along with information on the use of WS2000 weatherstations under Unix,